scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 475

-Piece of chicken and a crepe for breakfast, then for dinner I had trivia food.
+Breakfast sandwich for breakfast.
+Then a iece of chicken and a crepe for breakfast, then for dinner I had trivia food.
 A duck "bun cha" which is some korean thing with rice noodles and vegis.
 It was good.

+### Day 476

+Soylent for lunch today, then for dinner I had taquitos!
+I went to the store with my friend the other day so I have real food in my house again, so I might be a little less on the soylent side for dinner this week.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/